Gauss–Bonnet theorem: For triangles

 In the case of the plane (where the Gaussian curvature is 0 and geodesics are straight lines), we recover the familiar formula for the sum of angles in an ordinary triangle.
 On the standard sphere, where the curvature is everywhere 1, we see that the angle sum of geodesic triangles is always bigger than π.

 Special cases

 A number of earlier results in spherical geometry and hyperbolic geometry, discovered over the preceding centuries, were subsumed as special cases of Gauss–Bonnet.

 Triangles

 In spherical trigonometry and hyperbolic trigonometry, the area of a triangle is proportional to the amount by which its interior angles fail to add up to 180°, or equivalently by the (inverse) amount by which its exterior angles fail to add up to 360°.

 The area of a spherical triangle is proportional to its excess, by Girard's theorem – the amount by which its interior angles add up to more than 180°, which is equal to the amount by which its exterior angles add up to less than 360°.

 The area of a hyperbolic triangle, conversely is proportional to its defect, as established by Johann Heinrich Lambert.

 Polyhedra

-Descartes' theorem on total angular defect of a polyhedron is the polyhedral analog:
+Descartes' theorem on total angular defect of a polyhedron is the piecewise-linear analog: